-PITTSBURGH, Oct.
-30 /CSRwire/ - Wells Fargo and Company (NYSE: WFC), NeighborWorks® America, and its network members NeighborWorks Western Pennsylvania and Neighborhood Housing Services (NHS) of Greater Berks today announced the NeighborhoodLIFT program will expand to the city of Portland and Multnomah County this December.
-With a $7.1 million philanthropic commitment by the Wells Fargo Foundation, the NeighborhoodLIFT program will create about 175 homeowners by offering $15,000 down payment assistance grants that require completion of HUD-certified homebuyer education.
+PORTLAND, Ore., Nov.
+25 /CSRwire/ - Wells Fargo and Company (NYSE: WFC), NeighborWorks® America, and its network member Portland Housing Center today announced the NeighborhoodLIFT program will expand to the city of Portland and Multnomah County this December.
+With a $7.1 million philanthropic commitment by the Wells Fargo Foundation, the NeighborhoodLIFT program will create more than 270 homeowners by offering $20,000 down payment assistance grants that require completion of HUD-certified homebuyer education.

 The NeighborhoodLIFT program for the city of Portland and Multnomah County follows Wells Fargo’s announcement in June of an evolution in the company’s philanthropic strategy, which includes a $1 billion commitment over the next six years to address the U.S. housing affordability crisis.
 This marks the 78th LIFT program launch since 2012.
 Wells Fargo has committed more than $500 million to NeighborhoodLIFT and other LIFT programs since its inception that have assisted more than 22,500 homeowners, including 259 homeowners from the 2013 Portland NeighborhoodLIFT program.

-“The NeighborhoodLIFT program is a terrific example of our commitment to Allegheny County and our efforts to bring housing affordability solutions to communities across the U.S.,” said Nicholas Bruno, Wells Fargo Private Client Group market manager.
+“The NeighborhoodLIFT program is a terrific example of our commitment to Portland and Multnomah County and our efforts to bring housing affordability solutions to communities across the U.S.,” said Tracy Curtis, Wells Fargo Northern Oregon region bank president.
 “The program will help hardworking local families and individuals get on the path to achieve successful and sustainable homeownership.”

-To be eligible, annual incomes must not exceed 80% of the local area median income in Allegheny County, which is $63,900 for an individual up to a family of four in the city of Portland and Multnomah County.
-In addition, there are special parameters for veterans and service members, teachers, law enforcement officers, firefighters and emergency medical technicians, who may earn up to 100% of the area median income in Allegheny County, which is $79,900 for up to a family of four, and reserve $17,500 down payment assistance grants.
+To be eligible, annual incomes must not exceed 100% of the local area median income, which is $87,900 for an individual up to a family of four in the city of Portland and Multnomah County.
+In addition, there are special parameters for veterans and service members, teachers, law enforcement officers, firefighters and emergency medical technicians, who may reserve $22,500 down payment assistance grants.

-“This innovative collaboration is critical to creating more affordable and sustainable housing opportunities in Allegheny County,” said Joanie Straussman Brandon, senior vice president, Northeast region, NeighborWorks America.
+“This innovative collaboration is critical to creating more affordable and sustainable housing opportunities in Portland and Multnomah County,” said Lisa Hasegawa, regional vice president, western region, NeighborWorks America.
 “The required homebuyer education classes provided by certified professionals better prepare NeighborhoodLIFT homebuyers to achieve their goal of sustainable homeownership.”

-Homebuyers must be approved for financing with an eligible lender and be in a contract to purchase a home in the city of Portland of Multnomah County and can obtain mortgage financing from any participating lender, as mortgage purchase loans made through NeighborhoodLIFT program are not exclusive to Wells Fargo.
+Approved homebuyers will have up to 60 days to finalize a contract to purchase a home in the city of Portland of Multnomah County and can obtain mortgage financing from any participating lender, as mortgage purchase loans made through NeighborhoodLIFT program are not exclusive to Wells Fargo.
 To reserve the full grant amount, participants buying a primary residence with the NeighborhoodLIFT program must commit to live in the home for five years.

-“We’re delighted to once again join the effort to bring the NeighborhoodLIFT program to Portland and Multnomah County that will provide homebuyer education and down payment assistance to help families achieve the dream of homeownership,” said Colin Kelley, CEO of NeighborWorks Western Pennsylvania.
-“We are pleased to team with Wells Fargo, NeighborWorks America and NHS of Greater Berks to make this opportunity available to so many deserving families.”
+“We’re delighted to once again join the effort to bring the NeighborhoodLIFT program to Portland and Multnomah County that will provide homebuyer education and down payment assistance to help families achieve the dream of homeownership,” said Peg Malloy, executive director of the Portland Housing Center.
+“We are pleased to team with Wells Fargo and NeighborWorks America to make homeownership more affordable, achievable and sustainable.”

 NeighborhoodLIFT local initiative grants to support neighborhood revitalization, beautification and complimentary credit counseling

-As part of the NeighborhoodLIFT program for the city of Portland and Multnomah County, the Wells Fargo Foundation will provide $350,000 in grants to support housing affordability solutions, including:
+As part of the NeighborhoodLIFT program for the city of Portland and Multnomah County, the Wells Fargo Foundation will provide $825,000 in grants to support housing affordability solutions, including:

 A video about the NeighborhoodLIFT program is posted on Wells Fargo Stories.

-NeighborWorks Western Pennsylvania and NHS of Greater Berks are chartered member of NeighborWorks America, a national organization that creates opportunities for people to live in affordable homes, improve their lives and strengthen their communities.
+Portland Housing Center is a chartered member of NeighborWorks America, a national organization that creates opportunities for people to live in affordable homes, improve their lives and strengthen their communities.
 NeighborWorks America supports a network of more than 245 nonprofits, located in every state, the District of Columbia and Puerto Rico.
-Visit www.neighborworkswpa.org/, www.nhsgreaterberks.org, or www.neighborworks.org to learn more.
+Visit https://portlandhousingcenter.org or www.neighborworks.org to learn more.